 When acquiring significant assets, consider:

-- Whether your existing estate planning arrangements need to be updated to reflect your changed circumstances.
+- Whether your existing estate planning arrangements need to be updated to reflect your changed circumstances — particularly if you now have a buy-to-let property that might require a Settlor Excluded Asset Protection Trust, or business assets that need a different trust structure altogether.

 By understanding and responding to these key life events, you can ensure that your estate plan remains relevant and effective in protecting your family’s future.